Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 Dell S2725QS (~$249): Best if your Mac Mini M4 is desktop-bound with no laptop in the picture, you want HDMI connectivity, and need a sharp 4K 120Hz panel for under $250.
 Shop Dell S2725QS →

-LG 27UQ850V-W (~$349): Best if you need 96W USB-C charging and DCI-P3 wide color for photo or video work at the lowest price tier for that spec combination.
+LG 27UQ850V-W ($699.99 MSRP, often discounted): Best if you need 90W USB-C charging and up to 98% DCI-P3 wide color for photo or video work.
+Consider it only when discounted near the Dell S2725QC price range.
 Shop LG 27UQ850V →

-Dell S2725QC ($349.99): Best if you want USB-C single-cable convenience, 4K 120Hz, and a USB hub without paying for Thunderbolt.
-The best daily-driver USB-C 4K value.
+Dell S2725QC ($349.99): Best if you want USB-C single-cable convenience, 4K 120Hz, dual 5W speakers, and a USB hub without paying for Thunderbolt.
+A strong daily-driver USB-C 4K option.
 Shop Dell S2725QC →

-Dell U2725QE (~$629): Best if you want the best Thunderbolt 4 hub: daisy-chaining, 140W charging, 2.5Gb/s Ethernet, IPS Black, and 120Hz — the cleanest single-cable professional desk setup.
+Dell U2725QE: Best if you want a complete Thunderbolt 4 hub: daisy-chaining, 140W charging, 2.5Gb/s Ethernet, IPS Black, and 120Hz — the most practical single-cable professional desk setup.
 Shop Dell U2725QE →

-ASUS PA27JCV ($799): Best if you want 5K native Retina resolution, DisplayHDR 600 brightness, and Calman Verified color accuracy at $200 less than the BenQ MA270S.
+ASUS PA27JCV ($799): Best if you want 5K native Retina resolution, DisplayHDR 500 brightness, and Calman Verified color accuracy at $200 less than the BenQ MA270S.
 Shop ASUS PA27JCV →

-Samsung ViewFinity S9 (~$899 street): Best if you want a 5K matte display with a built-in 4K webcam and 600 nits brightness — but only at the sale price, never at MSRP.
+Samsung ViewFinity S9 (~$700 street): Best if you want a 5K matte display with a built-in 4K webcam and 600 nits brightness — but only at the sale price, never at MSRP.
 Shop Samsung ViewFinity S9 →

 Apple Studio Display ($1,599): Best for native Apple integration: Center Stage with Desk View, six-speaker Spatial Audio, and the 2026 Thunderbolt 5 refresh.
 Shop Apple Studio Display →